Best Things to do in Mexico (Bucket List)

 One of the longest promenades in the world, El Malecón in Mazatlán spans a very impressive 21km.

-The best thing to do is to find a seat at one of the small beachside bars (or on the rocks next to the sea), kickback and relax.
+We had to list it here, as it is also home to some of the most beautiful sunsets in the entire country!
+One of the best things to do in Mazatlán is to find a seat at one of the small beachside bars (or on the rocks next to the sea), kickback and relax.

 There are tonnes of local vendors along the route selling very cheap appetizers and meals, such as corn and tacos.